dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ...
 ```

 + `[fasta name]_accession_list_by_species.txt`: A tab-delimited file in which each line starts with a taxon name and is followed by all accession numbers of sequences passing the length filter from the fasta file.
+These are the accession numbers for the selected sequence and all alternative sequences indicated in the file above.
 An example of the contents is shown below:
 ```
 Agama lionotus	GQ242168.1
 Amblyrhynchus cristatus	NC_028031.1	KT277937.1	KR350765.1	KR350766.1	KR350762.1	KR350754.1	KR350759.1	KR350763.1	KR350764.1	KR350758.1	KR350755.1	KR350761.1	KR350753.1	KR350757.1	KR350752.1	KR350760.1	KR350756.1	KR350743.1	KR350746.1	KR350744.1	KR350745.1